ligato/docs/docs/plugins/vpp-plugins.md

 ### Interface status

-The interface status is a **collection of interface data and identification** (tagged name, internal name, index) which can be stored to an external database or send a notification.
+Interface status is a **collection of interface data and identification** (tagged name, internal name, index) which can be stored in an external database or sent as a notification.

-The vpp-agent waits on several types of VPP events, like creation, deletion or counter update.
-The event is processed and all the data extracted.
-Using the collected information, VPP-Agent builds a notification which is sent to all registered publishers (databases).
-All errors occurred are also stored.
+The vpp-agent waits on several types of VPP event such as object creation, deletion or counter updates.
+The event is processed and all data extracted.
+Using the collected information, the vpp-agent builds a notification which is sent to all registered publishers (databases).
+Any errors that occurred are also stored.
 The statistics readout is performed every second.

 !!! danger "Important"
     The interface status is disabled by default, since no default publishers are defined.
-Use interface plugin config file to define it (see the [example config file][interface-config-file])
+Use the interface plugin config file to enable interface status. (see the [example config file][interface-config-file])

-The interface state [model][interface-state-model] is represented by two objects: `InterfaceState` with all the status data, and `InterfaceNotification` which is a wrapper around the state with additional information required to send status as a notification.
+The interface state [model][interface-state-model] is represented by two objects: `InterfaceState` with all the status data, and `InterfaceNotification` which is a wrapper around the state with additional information required to send a status notification.

 Keys used for interface status and errors: